veryheavypickle/yodas/README.md

 -----
 Adding more insight into the inner workings of `Menu`

-1. Added `Menu.setLayout(laout)` which customises the appearance of the Menu
+1. Added `Menu.setLayout(layout)` which customises the appearance of the Menu
 2. Changed `Menu.add(item)` to `Menu.append(item)`
 3. Added new function `Menu.pop()`
 4. Added new function `Menu.remove(item)`